 A fundamental decision that you will be required to make in order to set up a company in Alaska is the type or form of business organization to register.
 In the state of Alaska, the different forms of businesses you can choose from include General Partnership, Sole Proprietorship, Business Corporation, Limited Liability Company (LLC), and Limited Partnership (LP).

 If you are thinking that a company Incorporation in Alaska might be a tough process then the best way to understand the process is through the following:

-- Business Type: It is important to choose the type of business you want to incorporate as each type of corporation has its own advantages and disadvantages and the forms and fee is different.
+- Business Type: It is important to choose the type of business you want to incorporate as each type of corporation has its own advantages and disadvantages and the forms and fees are also different.
 Business Corporations can be classified under Domestic and Foreign Corporations.
 The other types of businesses that are allowed Incorporation in Alaska include Cooperative Corporations, Non-Profit Corporations, Professional Corporations (only domestic), and Religious Corporations.
 Know more

-- Business Entity Name: If you are planning to set up a company in Alaska then after having identified the type of business to form, you need to start by identifying, searching, reserving, and then registering the business entity name.
-Business names can be reserved for a period of 120 days while business name registration will provide exclusive rights towards using the chosen name for 5 years.
+- Business Entity Name: If you are planning to set up a company in Alaska then after identifying the type of business to form, you need to identify, search, reserve, and then register the business entity name.
+Business names can be reserved for a period of 120 days while business name registration will provide exclusive rights to use the chosen name for 5 years.

 - Articles of Incorporation or Certificate of Authority: “Articles of Incorporation” if your business is a Domestic Corporation and if it is a Foreign business entity then a “Certificate of Authority” will have to be filed.
 We can always file on your behalf through the standard process, online or through expedited process.